latexstudio/actuarialsymbol/README.md

 David Beauchemin <david.beauchemin.5@ulaval.ca>, Vincent Goulet
 <vincent.goulet@act.ulaval.ca>

+## Dependency

+This package requires `actuarialangle` (version v2.0 dated 2017/04/10 or above is needed to typeset the documentation).

 ## Installation

 The package is part of TeX Live and MiKTeX.
 If it is not already